habbes/experiments/ODataWriterVsSystemTextJson/README.md

 It is expected that for a single request, `WriteODataSync` should perform better than `WriteOData` due to the extra async overhead in the async writers.

+While this analysis primarily focusses on response time and CPU usage, we can see that the memory overhead is considerably greater in OData as well.

 ### Comparing Http Server response times

 To compare the response time of http requests based on the different serializers, go to the `Main` method of the main project and uncomment the `TestServers()` statement and comment out the remaining statements in the method.
 Then run the application (preferrably in Release mode).